poojabhavsar108/Aerial-Surveillance-Drone/README.md

 Electronics and Communication Engineering Student

-Passionate about Embedded Systems, VLSI, Digital Design, and IoT.
+Interested in VLSI,  Embedded Systems, and Digital Design.

 ---